celtec/guidelines/guidelines/rails.md

   alert: 'Alerta'
 ```

-Use single-quotes for messages that does not required interpolation, then double quotes for those who require:
+Use single-quotes for messages that doesn't require interpolation, then double quotes for those who require:

 ```yaml
 # wrong